-

 The next portion of the summit was CEO presentations.
 Sesha Varadarajan, SVP Global Products Group for Lam Research, spoke on “AI in Every Layer: Future-Ready Strategy for Technology and Talent.”
 An engaging speaker, he stated more clearly what had already been alluded to, that AI is the driver for technology, and more to the point, that it will be vital in helping us achieve the “explosive innovation” that will be required to achieve the next levels in AI hardware, software and power solutions that will be required to support $1T and beyond.

-He emphasized that transformative innovation in power consumption is vital as power is, perhaps, the most significant barrier we face to progress, and that this, with the discovery of new materials and packaging options, is as important as ever, and “requires us all to shift left in our innovation.”
+He emphasized that transformative innovation in power consumption is as vital as power is, and that, perhaps, it will be the most significant barrier we face to progress.
+Power innovation, with the discovery of new materials and packaging options, is as important as ever, and “requires us all to shift left in our innovation.”
 He outlined four key trends that Lam sees as pivotal for the future of semiconductors: thinner materials, taller structures, smaller features—to the aforementioned angstrom level—and advanced packaging solutions.

 He also emphasized that talent is a huge barrier to progress and said that the existing two-million “man” skilled labor gap is projected to be three million by 2030.
 “We have to become consumers of AI and high-power compute to solve the workforce shortage problems they are creating,” he said, and that the “fundamental responsibility of everyone in the room is to address this talent gap.”